Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Introduction

-Weighting schemes, such as the exponential weighted moving average (EWMA), are a model-free approach, and represent a transparent candidate for complex and hard-to-model dynamics.
-The \textbf{weighted} sample covariance was used in a shrinkage setup under Gaussian setting and EWMA weights in \cite{Pafka2004} for portfolio management.
+These methods focus on the standard sample covariance.
+However, applications in time series such as neurosciences \cite{Honnorat2022}, finance \cite{Bun2016, Ding2022, Bongiorno2023}, suggest that the sample covariance, even shrunk, suffers from the non-stationarity of the data.
+The weighted sample covariance appears naturally in finance when the volatility is time-dependent \cite{Bun2016}.
+Moreover, weighting schemes, such as the exponential weighted moving average (EWMA), are a model-free approach, and represent a transparent candidate for complex and hard-to-model dynamics.
+The weighted sample covariance was used in a shrinkage setup under Gaussian setting and EWMA weights in \cite{Pafka2004} for portfolio management.
 This was further studied for covariance filtering \cite{Daly2010}.
-The spectrum of the EWMA sample covariance in a uncorrelated setting was studied in \cite{Svensson2007}, and Tan et al. in 2023 \cite{Tan2023} developed a shrinkage algorithm of EWMA sample covariance, \textit{à la} NERCOME, with applications in dynamic brain connectivity.
+The spectrum of the EWMA sample covariance in an uncorrelated setting was studied in \cite{Svensson2007}, and Tan et al. in 2023 \cite{Tan2023} developed a shrinkage algorithm of EWMA sample covariance, \textit{à la} NERCOME, with applications in dynamic brain connectivity.

+Theoretically, the asymptotic spectrum of the weighted sample covariance has been studied, particularly in the wireless communication field, see \cite{Tulino2004, Bai2010} for two different reviews.
+The convergence of the spectrum of the weighted sample covariance in high dimension was studied in the model of MIMO systems for example \cite{Couillet2011}.
+The result can be also found in the literature under the name of separable covariance matrices or random matrices with correlated inputs \cite{Monvel1996, Burda2005, Paul2009}.
+The version of the spectral convergence theorem with the weakest set of hypotheses is stated in \cite{Zhang2007}.

+The support of the asymptotic spectrum and the presence or not of eigenvalues outside the asymptotic support in finite samples was studied in the case of the unweighted sample covariance \cite{Bai1998}, and used in practice in the QuEST algorithm \cite{Ledoit2015, Ledoit2016}.
+For the weighted sample covariance and more general types of product random matrices, the subject was addressed more recently \cite{Couillet2015, Bai2023, Ding2023}.
-Theoretically, the asymptotic spectrum of the weighted sample covariance has been recently studied \cite{Oriol2024b,Oriol2024c}.
-However, to the best of our knowledge, no formulas for asymptotic non-linear shrinkage of the weighted sample covariance have been derived yet.

-This work addresses this gap in the literature.
-In the context of weighted sample covariance, we generalize the asymptotic equation of Oriol \cite{Oriol2024b} in the spirit of Ledoit and Péché \cite{Ledoit2009} and use it to derive asymptotic non-linear shrinkage formulas.
-Those formulas give asymptotic optimal rotation-invariant covariance and precision matrix estimators.
-We detail the case of the exponentially-weighted sample covariance.
+However, to the best of our knowledge, no extension to formulas for asymptotic non-linear shrinkage of the weighted sample covariance have been derived yet, as it has been done for the unweighted sample covariance.
+A rotation-invariant covariance estimator has been derived in \cite{Bun2016}, but the result is difficultly tractable, without direct way to implement it in practice.
+This work addresses this gap in the literature: we generalize the asymptotic equation of the spectrum in the spirit of Ledoit and Péché \cite{Ledoit2009} and use it to derive asymptotic non-linear shrinkage formulas.
+Those formulas give tractable asymptotic optimal rotation-invariant covariance and precision matrix estimators.
+We compute analytical formulas in function of the asymptotic Cauchy-Stieltjes transform in the case of the exponentially-weighted sample covariance.